SUMMARY

 Available Wireless Networks

-There are four different wireless networks available on campus:
+There are three different wireless networks available on campus:

-eduroam - the new primary network (as of Autumn 2023) for employees and students. eduroam is a network that is supported at universities worldwide, which makes connecting seamless when travelling to other institutions.
+eduroam - the primary network for employees and students. eduroam is a network that is supported at universities worldwide, which makes connecting seamless when travelling to other institutions.
 It is also certificate-based, which means users no longer need to reconnect their devices after a password change.
 Read more about the transition to eduroam and review the eduroam job aids for instructions.

 Registered4OSU - devices that cannot authenticate to OSUWireless or eduroam can be registered to connect to Registered4OSU.
 Examples would include wireless temperature monitors, smart collaboration boards, smart TV's, and gaming systems.